 “I’m going to miss the man, he has painted a vision of a libertarian Australia where our laws and indeed our entire legal system can be casually brushed off with a badly spelt submission.”

-This is an analysis of Rod Culleton’s submissions to the High Court, 22
+An analysis of Rodney Culleton’s submissions to the High Court:

 All in a quorum

-In Re Culleton HCATrans 136 23 Rod Culleton alleged that the Senate was inquorate when it resolved to refer him to the Court of Disputed Returns.
+In Re Culleton HCATrans 136 Rodney Culleton alleged that the Senate was inquorate when it resolved to refer him to the Court of Disputed Returns.

 “Until the Parliament otherwise provides, the presence of at least one-third of the whole number of the senators shall be necessary to constitute a meeting of the Senate for the exercise of its powers.”